kmsherbert/PlanetaryMotionLab/README.md

 # Planetary Motion

-Find this assingment at https://github.com/kmsherbert/PlanetaryMotionLab
+Find this assignment at https://github.com/kmsherbert/PlanetaryMotionLab

 The file `planetarymotion.py` in this repository contains a Python program which simulates planetary motion about the sun.